Neria-Gilad/Nand2Tetris/README.md

  - **Project 11**: The Compiler: Code Generation

 ## Presentation
-Included is a PowerPoint presentation explaining the advantages of using **Go** and some comparisons to C.
+A PowerPoint presentation, explaining the advantages of using **Go** and some comparisons to C, is included.